-In the ever-evolving landscape of automotive technology, remote keyless entry (RKE) systems have become an integral part of modern vehicle security.
+In the ever-evolving landscape of automotive technology, Remote Keyless Entry Systems have become an integral part of modern vehicle security.
 These innovative systems provide a convenient and secure way for drivers to access and operate their vehicles without the need for traditional metal keys.
 As we delve into the world of remote keyless entry systems, we will explore their functionalities, hardware architecture, data flow and design challenges.

 A remote keyless entry system is an electronic security system that allows vehicle owners to lock, unlock, and even start their vehicles without the need for a physical key.
-Instead, these systems rely on a small, portable device known as a key fob or a remote control.
+Instead, Remote Keyless Entry Systems rely on a small, portable device known as a key fob or a remote control.

 The key fob communicates with the vehicle's onboard computer system using radio frequency (RF) signals.
 When the appropriate button on the key fob is pressed, it transmits a coded signal to the vehicle's receiver, which then authenticates the signal and performs the requested action, such as locking or unlocking the doors or activating the ignition system.
 No longer do we need to fumble with traditional metal keys or worry about misplacing them.

-The primary function of a remote keyless entry system is to allow drivers to lock and unlock their vehicle's doors with the press of a button on the key fob, eliminating the need to physically insert a key into the door lock.
+The primary function of Remote Keyless Entry Systems is to allow drivers to lock and unlock their vehicle's doors with the press of a button on the key fob, eliminating the need to physically insert a key into the door lock.

 Many remote keyless entry systems include a dedicated button on the key fob that allows drivers to remotely release the trunk or hatch of their vehicle.